|

 In 1965 Siegmund Nimsgern made his debut as a concert artist.
 His operatic debut followed in 1967 when he appeared as Lionel in Tchaikovsky’s The Maid of Orleans in Saarbrücken, where he sang until 1971.
 In 1970 he made his Salzburg Festival debut.
 From 1971 to 1974 he was a member of the Deutsche Oper am Rhein in Düsseldorf.
 He made his British debut in 1972 as a soloist in La Damnation de Faust.
 In 1973 he made his first appearance at London’s Covent Garden as Amfortas, and he also made debuts at Milan’s La Scala and the Paris Opéra.
 In 1974 he made his USA debut as Jokanaan at the San Francisco Opera.
 He made his Metropolitan debut in New York as Pizarro in October 1978, and returned there as Jokanaan in 1981.
 From 1983 to 1985 he appeared as Wotan at the Bayreuth Festivals.

-In addition to Radio and recording studios, Siegmund Nimsgern’s regular sphere of activity includes all of the major opera houses, such as La Scala (Milano), the Metropolitan Opera (New York), Covent Garden (London), Opéra de Paris, the Wiener Staatsoper, the opera houses in Chicago, San Francisco, Buenos Aires, Berlin, Hamburg, Munich, Rome (Santa Cecilia), etc., as well as the music festivals in Munich, Salzburg, Flanders, Israel, Florence, Orange, Berlin, Ansbach, and Bayreuth.
+In addition to Radio and recording studios, Siegmund Nimsgern’s regular sphere of activity included all of the major opera houses, such as La Scala (Milano), the Metropolitan Opera (New York), Covent Garden (London), Opéra de Paris, the Wiener Staatsoper, the opera houses in Chicago, San Francisco, Buenos Aires, Berlin, Hamburg, Munich, Rome (Santa Cecilia), etc., as well as the music festivals in Munich, Salzburg, Flanders, Israel, Florence, Orange, Berlin, Ansbach, and Bayreuth.

 LP and CD records as well as numerous ‘private recordings’ give proof of his vocal and interpretations skills.

 Among Siegmund Nimsgern’s other roles were Telramund, Alberich, Günther, the Dutchman, Macbeth, Iago, and Luna.
 As Lieder (Schubert, Robert Schumann, Johannes Brahms, Wolf, etc.) and oratorio singer (J.S.
 Bach, George Frideric Handel, L.v.
 Beethoven, Felix Mendelssohn, etc.), but above all as character and ‘Helden’ baritone in the opera (W.A.
 Mozart, L.v.
-Beethoven, Verdi, Georges Bizet, Wagner, Strauss, Puccini, Alban Berg, George Enescu, and many others), Siegmund Nimsgern belongs without question to the most prominent vocal and stage personalities in the contemporary music scene.
+Beethoven, Verdi, Georges Bizet, Wagner, Strauss, Puccini, Alban Berg, George Enescu, and many others), Siegmund Nimsgern belonged without question to the most prominent vocal and stage personalities in the contemporary music scene.

 Sources: